Sandesh Gour

 Sandesh Gour is an Indian film and television actor.
-He has done a Bollywood movie named Meeradha as lead and it was released on 19 August 2016.
-Meeradha gave him two Awards as "Critics Award for Acting" at Darbhanga International Film Festival January 2017 and "Special Jury Award for Acting" at Lake City International Film Festival April 2017.
-He has done short film Muafinaama as lead which got two international film festival awards in 2015.
+He starred in a Bollywood movie named Meeradha, which was released on 19 August 2016.
+Meeradha earned him two Awards: the "Critics Award for Acting" at the Darbhanga International Film Festival in January 2017 and the "Special Jury Award for Acting" at the Lake City International Film Festival April 2017.
+He starred in the short film Muafinaama, which won two international film festival awards in 2015.
 He has done a Telefilm Pragaash which also got two international awards in 2015.
 He has done many roles in various Indian television shows like Mann Kee Awaaz Pratigya, Surya The Super Cop, Saraswatichandra, Savdhaan India, SuperCops vs Supervillains, Sanjeev Kapoor Ke Kitchen Khiladi, Mahisagar, CID and Meri Aashiqui Tum Se Hi.
 He was seen in Sab TV show Taarak Mehta Ka Ooltah Chashmah.
-On 14 September 2018 he has done an Episodic show Pyaar Tune Kya Kiya as protagonist named Vishwa on Zing channel.
+On 14 September 2018 he appeared in an Episodic show Pyaar Tune Kya Kiya as protagonist named Vishwa on Zing channel.

-In 2013, he also made his Bollywood production company titled Bollywood Entertainments.
+In 2013, he also started his Bollywood production company titled Bollywood Entertainments.
 He said "Yes, it is true that I have registered my company named ‘Bollywood Entertainments'."